boytchev/scorm/src/platonic-walk/index.md

 ### Disclaimer

-The application uses relatively small interactive elements.
-It might be easier to manipulate them with a precise pointing device.
+The application requires a good level of visual memory and persistent mapping of rotating objects.

 ### Credits